laurentganne/ystia-heappe/doc/implementation.md

 ```

-This capability is defined later in this file.
+This capability is defined later in this file in section `capability_types`.
 A capability can have as well properties and attributes, here for this example there is no such need :

 ```yaml
 capability_types: